solid/notifications-panel/proposals/solid-webhook-notifications.md

 ## Terminology

 This document uses terms from the Solid Protocol specification, including "data pod".
-This document also uses terms from the OAuth2 specification, including "resource server", "authorization server" and "client", as well as terms from the WebSub specification, including "topic".
-Terms from the General Solid Notifications specification are also used including “Notification Gateway API,” “Notification Subscription API,” and “Solid Server Metadata Resource.”
+This document also uses terms from the OAuth2 specification, including "resource server", "authorization server", and "client", as well as terms from the WebSub specification, including "topic".
+Terms from the General Solid Notifications specification are also used, including “Notification Gateway API”, “Notification Subscription API”, and “Solid Server Metadata Resource.”

 In addition, the following terms are defined: